 The entire borough of Sutton is a Smoke Control Area, as described in the Clean Air Act of 1993.
 This means that if smoke is emitted from a building chimney within the borough, it is an offence under the Act.
-However, there are exemptions if you are burning an authorised fuel or using an exempt appliance.

 Open fires and wood burning stoves

 We receive more complaints about bonfires than any other form of air pollution.
 Low level smoke has a considerable polluting effect, particularly in built up areas.

 Bonfire smoke contains pollutants that can have damaging health effects.
 Bonfires often cause discomfort, inconvenience and bad feeling between neighbours.

 We discourage bonfires for disposing of garden or other waste.

 You should dispose of garden or other waste using sustainable methods, such as:

 - shredding and

 You could also sign up for our garden waste collection service.